Home » Refinance Student Loans

 Here’s a good way to evaluate the benefits of IDR forgiveness programs: If your debt-to-income ratio is above 2:1, an IDR plan might be a better option than refinancing.

 For example, let’s say you’re a prosthodontist who earns $200,000 annually and carries $550,000 of student debt at a 7% interest rate.
-To lower your monthly payment, you could refinance them at 4.5% for 20 years or sign up for an IDR plan called Pay As You Earn (PAYE) and still make payments for 20 years.
+To lower your monthly payment, you could refinance them at 4.5% for 20 years or sign up for Pay As You Earn (PAYE) and still make payments for 20 years.
 Here’s what that would look like using our free Student Loan Repayment Calculator.

 In this example, you’d pay less money monthly and overall with PAYE than you would with refinancing.